UNSW Faculty of Law and Justice: Standing and rankings

-In 2021, the QS World University Rankings placed UNSW Law School 13th on its list of the best law schools in the world.
+In 2025, the QS World University Rankings placed UNSW Faculty of Law and Justice 12th on its list of the best law schools in the world, and first in Australia.
 The law school is ranked second in Australia after the University of Melbourne by the ARWU 2017 subject rankings, and second in Australia by the 2020 Times Higher Education subject rankings.
 The UNSW Law School was noted as one of the primary faculties in helping to place the University 1st in Australia and 33rd in the globe for most millionaires produced.

 In the 2011, 2012 and 2013 Good Universities Guide, UNSW was the only law school in Australia to receive top ratings across all criteria, which include: teaching quality, generic skills, overall satisfaction, and success in obtaining a job.
 From 2006 to 2009, the Federal Government's assessment of excellence in tertiary education found that the Faculty lead all Australian universities for the quality of learning and teaching in law.

 Among the Go8 law schools, UNSW Law topped the Quality Indicators for Learning and Teaching (QILT) 2014 survey, conducted and funded by the Australian Government Department of Education and Training, which measured the perspectives of recent students and graduates on experience as students and employment and salary outcomes.
 UNSW Law achieved the highest percentage in each of these categories, and continued to do so as of 2016.